 School districts are required to establish written procedures that outline the process of identifying students who have dyslexia or related disorders and to provide appropriate instructional services for those students following the rules established by the State Board of Education (SBOE).
 School boards are required to ensure that the procedures are in place and being implemented.
+School districts must conduct dyslexia screening or testing, as appropriate, for each public school student at the end of the student's kindergarten and first grade school years, in accordance with a program approved by the SBOE.

+A multidisciplinary evaluation team must include a member with specific knowledge regarding the reading process, dyslexia and related disorders, and dyslexia instruction.
+This person must either be a licensed dyslexia therapist or possess the most advanced dyslexia-related certification issued by an entity recognized by the SBOE.
+If neither is available, another person must meet training requirements identified in the Dyslexia Handbook.
 A school district may purchase a reading instructional program or develop its own program and must ensure that teachers of students with dyslexia receive training in specific instructional strategies.
 School districts must provide each identified student with access to a teacher who has received the specific training at the student's campus.

-School districts are required to notify parents/ guardians and obtain parental consent before the evaluation process begins.
+School districts are required to notify parents/guardians and obtain parental consent before the evaluation process begins.
 The notice must include specific elements.
 Districts also must give notice of Section 504 of the Rehabilitation Act of 1973, concerning due process rights.
 In addition, school districts must provide parents or guardians of students receiving dyslexia or related services a parent education program, which must include specific elements.